rickb777/period/README.md

 ## Status

-The basic API exists but may yet change.
+The API is now stable for v1.

 ## Upgrading